UniMath/agda-unimath/src/simplicial-type-theory/universal-property-directed-circle.lagda.md

 ### The induction principle of the directed circle implies the dependent universal property of the directed circle

-To prove this, we have to show that the section of `ev-free-directed-loop-Π` is also a retraction.
+To prove that the induction principle of the directed circle implies the dependent universal property we have to show that the section of `ev-free-directed-loop-Π` is also a retraction.
 This construction is also by the induction principle of the directed circle, but it requires (a minimal amount of) preparations.

 ```agda
 module _